Non-standard hyphenation with luatex

 , too.
 Withspacefactor

-the unit is the font size of the current font (if the node is a glyph; you may need adata=
+the unit is the ordinary space of the current font (with the latter, you may need adata=

 .